Collaborating towards Net Zero in Indonesia

 Under a business-as-usual scenario, CLASP’s tool Mepsy found that Indonesia is anticipated to be the 7th largest contributor of greenhouse gas emissions globally from 2025 to 2040.
 However, taking note of this, the Indonesian government has adopted an ambitious stance by establishing rigorous targets aimed at curtailing these emissions.
 Collaborating closely with the Directorate General of New, Renewable Energy, and Energy Conservation (EBTKE), the governing body responsible for shaping the nation’s energy policies, CLASP has taken an active role in facilitating the government’s tangible efforts to propel energy efficiency advancements within Indonesia.

-In line with this shared objective, CLASP and the EBTKE have recently formalized their commitment through the signing of a Memorandum of Understanding (MoU).
+In line with this shared objective, CLASP and the EBTKE have recently formalized their commitment through the signing of a Memorandum of Understanding (MoU) in June 2023.
 The primary focus of this agreement is to bolster energy conservation initiatives and mitigate the adverse impacts of climate change.
 Through collaborative endeavors, both organizations intend to drive substantial progress towards a more sustainable and energy-efficient future for Indonesia.

 The Indonesian government has committed to reducing 358 million tons of CO2 independently or 446 million tons of CO2 with international assistance by 2030.
 The collaboration between EBTKE and CLASP seeks to improve Indonesia’s energy conservation efforts, including policy analysis for MEPS and energy labeling of electrical appliances, outreach campaigns to promote energy efficiency, and the development of software and applications to support compliance with MEPS and Energy Labeling programs.